Dyke planted with succulents

 Improving biodiversity

-Sedum are succulent plants that are highly resistant to drought, but can also tolerate very wet periods.
-Using sedum in locations where there would otherwise be no vegetation improves biodiversity, absorbs rainwater, and creates a natural look.
-With these positive characteristics, sedum covering contributes to the objectives of the municipality and the water authority improve biodiversity and rainwater retention in urban areas.
+Sedums are succulents that are highly resistant to drought, but can also tolerate very wet periods.
+Using sedums in locations where there would otherwise be no vegetation improves biodiversity, absorbs rainwater, and creates a natural look.
+With these positive characteristics, sedum coverage contributes to the objectives of the council the water authority improve biodiversity and rainwater retention in urban areas.

 Appropriate solution for greening the dyke

 The dyke the center and port area of Delfzijl, which protects the hinterland from high water from the sea, consists partly of a sheet pile construction lined with stones on the inside.
-Residents of Delfzijl have asked the municipality of Eemsdelta whether there are possibilities for greening the stone lining on the dyke.
+Residents of Delfzijl have asked the council whether there are possibilities for greening the stone lining on the dyke.

-Because our water authority the dyke is responsible for maintaining the stone revetment, the municipality and the water authority worked water authority to find a suitable solution for greening the dyke the form of succulent plants, which are also used on building roofs.
+Because our water authority the dyke is responsible for maintaining the stone cladding, the council the water authority worked water authority to find a suitable solution for greening the dyke the form of succulent plants, which are also used on the roofs of buildings.